-How is it different to a Pap test?
+How is it different from a Pap test?

 The Pap test used to look for cell changes in the cervix, whereas the new Cervical Screening Test looks for HPV, which can lead to cell changes in the cervix (see diagram).
 In this way, the new screening test is a step ahead of the Pap test.

 HPV is a common virus that can cause changes to cells in your cervix, which in rare cases can develop into cervical cancer.

 Because the Cervical Screening Test looks for the virus that causes cell changes, it is safe for you – if your test does not show you have a HPV infection – to wait five years between tests.
 Even if your test shows you have HPV, it usually takes 10 or more years for HPV to develop into cervical cancer.
 However, it's important to remember that cervical cancer is a rare outcome of an HPV infection.